FabioValtech/react-sms-comparison/README.md

 - no boilerplate
 - can't avoid unnecessary rerenders
 - state can be arbitrarily composed

+## ~~Akita~~ Elf
+- minimal boilerplate
+- no use-effects complexity (operations are declared in the repository and are as simple as calling a function)
+- rxjs requires some decent understanding
+- to avoid unnecessary re-renders specific operators can be piped; they'll be called every time an update occurs but will not emit a value.
+This is more performant then reselect as it happens on the specific Observable execution context instead of during reconciliation.
+- using class repositories might be an anti-pattern
+- handy entity-based operators

 ## sNotes // open questions
 - Remix, no sms needed as useLoadData takes care of it ??? - Remiy useLoadData takes care of server-state, for local applications you still want to manage shared state somehow.